SkoolNotes/Taproot/2020BIO101/KBxPCRcont.md

 ## Questions

-1. Describe what is happening during each cycle of the PCR:
+####  Describe what is happening during each cycle of the PCR:
 1. Denaturation at approximately 95°C
-		1. Denaturation splits the DNA, creating single-stranded
+	1. Denaturation splits the DNA, creating single-strands which act as 'templates'.
 1. Annealing at approximately 55°C
 2. Extension at approximately 72°C
 2. In one or two sentences for each, explain why the following mistakes would lead to a failed PCR reaction (assume 30 cycles of the typical denaturation, annealing, and extension temperature sequence unless otherwise noted):
     1. A human DNA polymerase was used rather than Taq DNA polymerase.
     2. Nucleotides were left out of the reaction.